klein0r/ioBroker.luftdaten/docs/en/basics.md

 Wait some seconds until the cronjob collects the data for the first time.

-*Feel free to change the schedule settings in the instances tab (default is every 30 minutes).*
+*Feel free to change the schedule settings in the instances tab (default: every 30 minutes).*

 ### Example